michelson/BigBroda/README.md

     User.bigquery_export("file.json")

-the adapter will convert that option to gs://<configured_database>/file.json.
+the adapter will convert that option to gs://[configured_database]/[file.json].
 Just be sure to create the bucket propperly in Cloud Storage panel.
-Also if you don't pass the file argument you will get an generated uri like: gs://<configured_database>/<table_name>.json.
+Also if you don't pass the file argument you will get an generated uri like: gs://[configured_database]/[table_name].json.

 #### Import

 There are two ways to import massive data in bigquery, one is from a file from google cloud store and the second is from multipart Post

-NOTE: by default the adapter will set Id values as an SecureRandom.hex, and for now all the foreign keys are created as a STRING type

 From google cloud storage: